NataliaVelasquez18/Pewlett_Hackard/README.md

 ### Create a Database

-1. Launch pgAdminReturn to the pgAdmin window we opened earlier.
+**First**, launch pgAdminReturn to the pgAdmin window we opened earlier.
 If you have closed your pgAdmin window, or shut down the program completely, you can open a new one by locating the pgAdmin icon and clicking it to start the software again.

-2. Connect to the Server
+**Second**, connect to the Server

 If you've been disconnected from your server, locate it in the menu to the left, then single-click the PostgreSQL (your version) server to initiate a connection.
 At this point, you will be prompted to enter the password you created during installation.
 After connecting to the server, you should see that there is already a database named "postgres."